SarahV2/reactnd-Project1-MyReads/README.md

 <details>
 <summary>More details about the BookAPI provided in this project</summary>
-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The provided file BooksAPI.js contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)